mo-arman/Netflix-Gpt/README.md

 - Unsubscribed to the onauthStateChange callback
 - Add hardcoded value to the constant
-- Register TMDB API & create an app & get access token Get Data from TMDB now playing movies list
+- Register TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API
+- Create movieSlice
+- Update Store with movies Data
+- Planning for MainContainer & Secandory Container
+- Fetch data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded The Youtube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome
 - Fetch From TMDB Movies

 # Features